Internal Combustion (short story): Plot summary

 A group of six worn-out robots, colloquially called robums, has been squatting in an abandoned mansion in Coquina Beach, North Carolina.
 Having reached the point where humans no longer consider them worth repairing, they have been discarded, emancipated and left to shift as best they can.
 They self-identify by nicknames reflective of their personalities or talents taken from human history, legend or literature.
 Most run on liquid fuel, for which they must forage; their leader, Napoleon, is nuclear-powered, but confined to the rotting mansion by his great weight and an inoperative leg.

-While the robums share the usual robotic inhibitions against hostility to human beings, this programming has been eroded by their decrepitude, and in the case of Napoleon completely broken down under the influence of hard radiation leaking from his atomic pile.
-He has conceived a grandiose scheme of making a human his puppet, through which he hopes to achieve political domination of mankind.
+While the robums share the usual robotic inhibitions against hostility to human beings, this programming has been eroded by their decrepitude, and in the case of Napoleon, completely broken down under the influence of hard radiation leaking from his atomic pile.
+He hatches a plan to make a human his puppet, through which he hopes to achieve political domination of mankind.
 The other robums readily fall in with the plan, dreaming it will grant them "all the kerosene we want and a good gasoline binge whenever we feel like it."

-As we first encounter the robums, Napoleon's first attempt to realize his scheme has just miscarried.
+As we first encounter the robums, Napoleon's first attempt to realize his plan has just failed.
 The kidnapped mendicant intended as his patsy has bolted in panic and been felled by his hench-robot, Hercules; under the heaviness of the latter's blow the victim has been "damaged beyond repair."
 An alternative plan is adopted, to secure a child they can rear and train.
 The robum Galahad observes that the absent Homer, another of their number, knows a child — "the Sanborn kid."

 Homer, meanwhile, is beachcombing along the shore for shells he can sell for kerosene.
 As he passes the Sanborn home he is commissioned by the householder, Archie Sanborn, to buy him some gasoline for one of the antique cars he collects.
 Homer, replying as is his wont in poetry, agrees.
 Archie's young son Gordon wants to go with Homer but is denied permission.